afry-recruitment/toll-calculator/README.md

 - The current code base is in Java and C#, but please make sure that you do an implementation in a language **you feel comfortable** in like Javascript, Python, Assembler or [ModiScript](https://en.wikipedia.org/wiki/ModiScript) (please don't choose ModiScript).
 - No requirement but bonus points if you know what movie is in the gif

-- Bonus points: The movie is Hackers from 1995 staring among others Angelina Jolie.
+- Bonus points: The movie is Hackers from 1995 starring among others Angelina Jolie.

 ## Background